Tanzyingsz/DDM-Dissertation/Literature Review 4.1.md

 # 4. Design Methodology

-## RE: source storyline based on SB7 framework
+## 4.1 The storyline of RE: source storyline based on SB7 framework

-RE:source deal with two major kind of users: donator and buyer.
+The implement of RE:source storyline is based on SB7 framework.
+The project mainly deal with two kind of users: donator and buyer.
 Since all the selling products are recycled from donation, the narrative of storyline begins from donator, and then switch to buyer.

 After analysising the user problems, RE:source adapt the SB7 framework as followed: